maclandrol/profileNJ/README.md

 ### profileNJ

 _profileNJ_ correct genetree by contracting weak branches and resolving them to have binary trees with a minimum reconciliation cost to their specietree. _profileNJ_ use NJ in order to keep sequence information as much as possible an can output multiple solutions.
 If the input tree is considered unrooted, profileNJ can test every possible root and return the binary tree with the lowest duplication-lost or all rooted binary tree.
+A detailed description of the algorithm can be found in our paper :

+        Noutahi E, Semeria M, Lafond M, Seguin J, Boussau B, et al. (2016) Efficient Gene Tree Correction Guided by Genome Evolution.
+PLoS ONE 11(8): e0159559. doi: 10.1371/journal.pone.0159559

 +  *-h, --help*